 What I Kept

 Since I didn’t want to spend a lot of money on this makeover, the furniture pretty much stayed the same with a few updates (that you’ll see coming up).

 The To Do List

-The rest of the makeover was DIY projects which is why this is a really long list!
+The rest of the makeover was DIY projects, which is how I kept it from being too expensive:

 - Build a seamless archway and niche incorporated into the existing archway to camouflage the back of the living room cupboard.

-- Reupholster the sides and back of the two antique chairs using a blue and white diamond cotton damask with pink and gold floral bouquet inserts
+- Reupholster the sides and back of the two antique chairs and the chaise

 Build An Archway and Niche